MaxThakurCodes/dbot-404/SECURITY.md

 # Security Policy
 Hey, thanks for helping me out by testing my code, this repo is gonna become more active.
 ## Reporting a Vulnerability
-Make an issue explaining the vulnerability, maybe provide a link to the discovered vulnerability.
-Finally suggest the line that needs to be updated!
+Make an issue explaining the vulnerability, make the title `VULNERABILITY Filename`.
+Suggest the line that needs to be updated!

 ## Supported Versions